 Myth #1: Tutors need to be certified teachers.

 At MyGradeBooster Tutoring Services we believe that the best Vancouver tutors are those who are role models for students.
-They have impressive list of accomplishments and are great communicators, passionate, encouraging, warm, patient, and know their stuff.
-We acknowledge that just having a teaching certificate does not make one good at tutoring, therefore we have a thorough interview process to ensure we hire only the top tutors.
+They have an impressive list of accomplishments and are great communicators, passionate, encouraging, warm, patient, and know their stuff.
+We acknowledge that just having a teaching certificate does not make one good at tutoring.
+Therefore we have a thorough interview process to ensure we hire only the top tutors.

 Myth #2: To save money look for the cheapest hourly rate possible.

 So many families have wasted money thinking they were getting a good deal.
 There is no way to know the total cost of tutoring based on the tutor’s hourly rate.
 The reason for this is when you have a better tutor, you use fewer hours of tutoring.
-Often, not only can a tutor who charges more end up being cheaper in the long run, but can keep you from wasting your and your child’s precious time.
-Also, ineffective tutoring may result in even lower confidence in your child and this can make the situation much worse than before you hired a tutor.
+Not only can a tutor who charges more end up being cheaper in the long run, but a good tutor can also can also keep you from wasting your and your child’s precious time.
+Ineffective tutoring may result in even lower confidence in your child, and this can make the situation much worse than before you hired a tutor.

-Myth #3: You should wait until the situation is bad enough that you need serious help before looking into a tutor.
+Myth #3: You should wait until you need serious help before looking into hiring a tutor.